forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 _Through Smoking_: Smokers and Ex-Smokers.
 * Ex-smokers have a higher risk for severe risk than never smokers.

-> There is some evidence that current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
-This could be attributed possibly toxic environment changes in the lung caused by smoking.
+> Current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
+This could be attributed (possibly toxic) environment changes in the lung caused by smoking.
 However [local environment changes in the lungs](../6_prevention_and_treatment/temperature_modulation.md) can also be achieved with sauna or steam inhalation which don't have the health hazards of smoke.

 ### Lifestyles
 #### Overweight